Quincy’s Sailboat: Key Facts

 nQuincy previously had his own private practice prior to working for L.A.’s Office of Medical Examiners.
 Therefore, we could understandably say that Quincy, M.D. graduated to Quincy, M.E. when he arrived in Los Angeles to work for his boss, Dr. Astin.nnnnn

-Therefore as far as audiences are concerned, his first name could be almost anything that begins with “R.” Take your pick, “Robert,” “Richard,” “Raymond,” no one knows for sure.
-Inside sources do indicate though that Quincy had a first name!
-During an early 1980s LA radio interview, Executive producer Peter Thompson was asked what Quince’s first name was after the “Accomplice to Murder” episode had just aired.
-After turning to one of his writers (whose first name was Robert) his response to the interviewer – Robert, of course! 🙂
+That said, inside sources do indicate Quincy did have a first name!
+In an early 1980s Los Angeles radio interview, Executive Producer Peter Thompson was asked what Quince’s first name was, shortly after the “Accomplice to Murder” episode aired.
+After turning to one of his writers (whose name was Robert), Thompson replied with a smile: Robert, of course! 🙂

 nnnnnOther than “Promises to Keep,” (where we meet Quincy’s first wife, in retrospect) no episodes indicate Quincy’s first official case.
 However look for the pilot episode, “Go Fight City Hall To Death” to witness Quincy’s first introduction to the principles at LACC Office of Medical Examiner and LAPD.n